moxy-thailand/twoctwop/README.md

-# Twoctwop
+# 2c2p

-TODO: Write a gem description
+This is a ruby wrapper for the 2c2p payment gateway

 ## Installation